-- 2. Attach the included wiring pigtail with 1-amp fuse to a length of wire of sufficient to reach the desired sensing location.
+- 2. Attach the included wiring pigtail with 1-amp fuse to a length of wire of sufficient to reach from the regulator to the desired sensing location.
 If the length of the wire run between the regulator and the sensing location is 8' or less, a 16-gauge wire is satisfactory.
 If the wire run exceeds 8', increase the wire size to 14 gauge. - 3.
-Remove the female 1/4" spade terminal from the terminal #9 pin.
-Crimp the spade terminal to the sense wire and reconnect the spade to the #9 terminal pin.
+Remove the female 1/4" spade terminal from the terminal #12 pin.
+Crimp the spade terminal to the sense wire and reconnect the spade to the #12 terminal pin.